 The central plaza in Taylorville featured a statue of Abraham Lincoln commemorating the time he served there as a judge.
 It included a pig, as Lincoln was said to have had one as pet in his youth.

 Hillsboro had a Lincoln statue as well, a few doors down from the cafe where I gorged on hotcakes.
 For the first time in these travels most of the towns I've past through still have a restaurant for the locals to gather at, a small sign of healthy local economies.
 This one had reopened two years ago and was owned by someone who lived in a nearby town where he had a similar restaurant.
-It was nice to begin my days knowing I could count on a stack of hotcakes in an hour or so of riding.
+It was nice to begin my days knowing I could count on a stack of hotcakes not too far down the road.

 After a day with three Carnegies in sixty-two miles I had a glorious four-Carnegie day as I closed in on Terre Haute and the Indiana border.
 The first was in Shelbyville with its flag at half mast in remembrance of the 59 dead in Las Vegas.

 As with Pana it had an addition to its back that did nothing to mar its grandeur.
 It's addition had similar wooden bookshelves and wooden tables as those in the front of the library.

 It wouldn't be easy to leave such a tranquil setting, if I didn't know a similar one awaited me in an hour or two.
 The next came in the city of Mattoon.
 It's orginal library was so large it only required a minimal addition, mostly to provide a handicapped entrance to the side.